hyperclocked333/DifficultyMachineR/README.md

 getgenv().settings = {
-    MainAccount = "coolDude23_1", --the main acc, case sensitve Rendering = false, --rendering or no (recommended on) AltFps = 5, --fps you want the alt at
+    MainAccount = "coolDude23_1", --the main acc, case sensitve Rendering = false, --rendering or no (recommended off) AltFps = 5, --fps you want the alt at
     DestroyMap = true, -- destroys the map on the alts client (also recommended)